onnlucky/hotel/readme.txt

 # TODO

+add better readme
+move source into vm/ subdirectory simplify usage of libgc/libatomic_ops, it takes way to long to configure/compile? implement a_var based on libatomic_ops ...

 what about tasks.stop, ... should be workable what about "deamon tasks" ... how can that work? maybe those don't go into io waiting?